Aleph-Alpha/intelligence-layer-sdk/README.md

 # Getting started

-Not sure where to start?
-Familiarize yourself with the Intelligence Layer SDK using the below notebook as interactive tutorials.
+> 📘 Not sure where to start?
+Familiarize yourself with the Intelligence Layer using the **below notebooks as interactive tutorials**.
-If you prefer you can also read about the [concepts](Concepts.md) first.
+> If you prefer you can also **read about the [concepts](Concepts.md)** first.

-## Tutorials
-The tutorials aim to guide you through implementing several common use-cases with the Intelligence Layer SDK.
+The tutorials aim to guide you through implementing several common use-cases with the Intelligence Layer.
 They introduce you to key concepts and enable you to create your own use-cases.
 In general the tutorials are build in a way that you can simply hop into the topic you are most interested in.
 However, for starters we recommend to read through the `Summarization` tutorial first.
 It explains the core concepts of the intelligence layer in more depth while for the other tutorials we assume that these concepts are known.

+### Setup LLM access

+The tutorials require access to an LLM endpoint.
+You can choose between using the Aleph Alpha API (`https://api.aleph-alpha.com`) or an on-premise setup by configuring the appropriate environment variables.
+To configure the environment variables, create a `.env` file in the root directory of the project and copy the contents of the `.env.sample` file into it.

+To use the **Aleph Alpha API**, that is set as the default host URL, set the `AA_TOKEN` variable to your [Aleph Alpha access token,](https://docs.aleph-alpha.com/docs/account/#create-a-new-token) and you are good to go.

+To use an **on-premises setup**, set the `CLIENT_URL` variable to your host URL.

+## Tutorial Notebooks

 | Order | Topic                | Description                                          | Notebook 📓                                                                              |
 |-------|----------------------|------------------------------------------------------|------------------------------------------------------------------------------------------|